Who can be involved in our nurse education programme and research?

 Who to contact regarding being involved?

 We are keen to hear from individuals and support groups from different backgrounds.
-If you are interested in getting involved and would like to know more about our work in the School of Health and Population Sciences - Nursing, please contact Mark Hughes, email: email@example.com for further information.
+If you are interested in getting involved and would like to know more about our work in the Institute of Clinical Sciences - Nursing, please contact Mark Hughes, email: firstname.lastname@example.org for further information.